 As a writer, books are your fuel, your utmost sources of inspiration, and motivation.
 Never underestimate the power of books in teaching and informing you of new words and concepts.
 If you are really serious about becoming a writer, then you have to read, read, and read.
 Read everything and anything you find around you.
 From Classic literature to Fiction and non-fiction, Magazines, Ebooks, or novella with giggling girls on the cover, read them all.

 Lookup every difficult word in the dictionary and find out how to use it properly.
-Examine the different writing styles you find in these books with a critical eye.
+Examine the different writing styles you find in these books with a critical eye (Learn about creative writing).
 Observe the way each author convey their thoughts and emotions in them.
 Every book has a lesson if you pay enough attention.
 Remember that you cannot call yourself a writer until you have fallen in love with the idea of reading.

 Practice, Practice, and Practice Again